 He also claimed that the situation had been brought under control as troops with support from members of vigilante youth are currently combing the area to apprehend fleeing insurgents.

-It will be recalled that on April 15 2014, 276 female students were kidnapped from the Government Secondary School in the town of Chibok in Borno State, by Boko Haram terrorists.
-57 of them however managed to escape while they were being conveyed to the forests and after some days in captivity.
+It will be recalled that on April 15 2014, 276 Chibok girls were kidnapped from the Government Secondary School in the town of Chibok in Borno State, by Boko Haram terrorists 57 of them however managed to escape while they were being conveyed to the Sambisa forests and after some days in captivity.

 On October 17 2014, hopes were raised that the 219 remaining girls might soon be released after the Nigerian army announced a truce between Boko Haram and government forces.
 The announcement coincided with the six-month anniversary of the girls’ capture and followed a month of negotiations mediated in Saudi Arabia by Chadian president, Idris Déby.